postman-open-technologies/lifecycle/_blueprints/base.md

         label: Public Network
   - label: Secure
     image: images/lifecycle-arrow-security.png
-    description: APIs usefulness to automation also makes APIs a potential target for malicious actors.
-Ensuring security is accounted for and applied consistently for all APIs produced is an incredibly important step.
+    description: An APIs usefulness to automation also makes APIs a potential target for malicious actors.
+Ensuring security is accounted for and applied consistently for all APIs produced is a significant step.
     elements:
       - name: Role Based Access Control
         label:  Role Based Access Control